-If You Like, Then Read is a feature where we offer reading suggestions based on books you already like.
-This week we are showcasing Charlotte Bronte’s classic novel Jane Eyre.
+If You Like, Then Read is a feature where we offer book suggestions based on titles you already like.
+This week we are showcasing Charlotte Bronte’s Jane Eyre.
 To read other “If You Like, Then Read” posts, click here.
 To find out what Charlotte Brontë heroine you are most like, click here.

 Jane Eyre is an immensely popular book.
 It resonates with many of our readers here at Pages Unbound, and Book Riot reports that when they asked readers their favorite book, Charlotte Brontë’s novel came in third after To Kill a Mockingbird and Pride and Prejudice.
 (Incidentally, a lot of people suggest reading Pride and Prejudice if you enjoyed Jane Eyre, presumably because both are historical novels–though from different centuries–and both feature a great combination of romance and keen social commentary.)
 But reading Jane Austen and Brontë’ together seems a little obvious.
 So read on to discover the books we recommend for those who love Jane Eyre.